osudrl/apex/readme.md

 * DXNN
 * ACER and other off-policy methods
 * Model-based methods

-In the pipeline:
-* ~Visdom~ Bokeh for progress tracking
-* Package everything

 Implemented:
 * VPG plus + baseline confirmed to be correct and fast.